thorvalddox/roquelike/README.md

 * ground
 * air

-There are 3 equip slots: passive, attack and activate.
+There are 3 equip slots: passive, attack and invoke.
 Each token gives a different skill dependent on the slot it is equipped in

 ### crafting